zyedidia/micro/runtime/help/options.md

     default value: `true`

+* `tabalways`: always shows the tab bar, even when only one tab is open.

+    default value: `false`

 * `tabhighlight`: inverts the tab characters' (filename, save indicator, etc) colors with respect to the tab bar.